frovedis/frovedis/doc/manual/manual_python.md

 filtering, in which users and products are described by a small set of latent factors that can be used to predict missing entries.

-Frovedis uses the alternating least squares (ALS) algorithm to learn these latent factors.
+Frovedis uses the alternating least squares(ALS) algorithm to learn these latent factors.
 The algorithm is based on a paper “Collaborative Filtering for Implicit Feedback Datasets” by Hu, et al.

-This module provides a client-server implementation, where the client application is a normal python scikit-learn program.
+This module provides a client-server implementation, where the client application is a normal python program.
 Scikit-learn does not have any collaborative filtering recommender algorithms like ALS.
-In this implementation, scikit-learn side recommender interfaces are provided, where a scikit-learn client can interact with a frovedis server sending the required python data for training at frovedis side.
-Python data is converted into frovedis compatible data internally and the scikit-learn ALS call is linked with the frovedis ALS call to get the job done at frovedis server.
+In this implementation, python side recommender interfaces are provided, where a python client can interact with a frovedis server sending the required python data for training at frovedis side.
+Python data is converted into frovedis compatible data internally and the python ALS call is linked with the frovedis ALS call to get the job done at frovedis server.

-Scikit-learn side call for ALS quickly returns, right after submitting the training request to the frovedis server with a unique model ID for the submitted training request.
+Python side calls for ALS on the frovedis server.
+Once the training is completed with the input data at the frovedis server, it returns an abstract model with a unique model ID to the client python program.

-When operations like recommendation will be required on the trained model, scikit-learn client sends the same request to frovedis server on the same model (containing the unique ID) and the request is served at frovedis server and output is sent back to the scikit-learn client.
+When recommendation-like request would be made on the trained model, python program will send the same request to the frovedis server.
+After the request is served at the frovedis server, the output would be sent back to the python client.

 ### Detailed Description

-#### ALS ()
+#### ALS()

-__Parameters__
+_**rank**_: An integer parameter containing the user given rank for the input matrix.
+(Default: None)
+When rank is None(not specified explicitly), it will be the minimum(256, min(M,N)), where M is number of users and N is number of items in input data.
+Rank must be a positive integer and in a range of > 0 to <= max(M,N).
-_max\_iter_: An integer parameter specifying maximum iteration count.
+_**max\_iter**_: A positive integer specifying maximum iteration count.
 (Default: 100)
-_alpha_: A double parameter containing the learning rate (Default: 0.01)
+_**alpha**_: A double(float64) parameter containing the learning rate.
+It must be a positive double(float64).
+(Default: 0.01)
-_regParam_: A double parameter containing the regularization parameter (Default: 0.01)
+_**reg\_param**_: A double(float64) parameter containing the regularization parameter.
+It must be a positive double(float64).
+(Default: 0.01)
+_**similarity\_factor**_: A double(float64) parameter, which helps to identify whether the algorithm will optimize the computation for similar user/item or not.
+If similarity percentage of user or item features is more than or equal to(>=) the given similarity_factor, the algorithm will optimize the computation for similar user/item.
+Otherwise, each user and item feature will be treated uniquely.
+Similarity factor must be in range of >= 0.0 to <= 1.0.
+(Default: 0.1)
-_seed_: A long parameter containing the seed value to initialize the model structures with random values.
+_**seed**_: A long parameter containing the seed value to initialize the model structures with random values.
 (Default: 0)
-_verbose_: An integer parameter specifying the log level to use.
-(Default: 0)
+_**verbose**_: An integer parameter specifying the log level to use.
+Its value is 0 by default(for INFO mode and not speicifed explicitly).
+But it can be set to 1(for DEBUG mode) or 2(for TRACE mode) for getting training time logs from frovedis server.

 __Purpose__

-It initialized an ALS object with the given parameters.
+It initializes an ALS object with the given parameters.

-"verbose" value is set at 0 by default.
-But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.

 __Return Value__
 It simply returns "self" reference.

-#### fit(X, rank)
+### fit(X)
 __Parameters__
-_X_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+_**X**_: A scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix.
+It has shape(n_samples, n_features).
-_rank_: An integer parameter containing the user given rank for the input matrix.

 __Purpose__
-It accepts the training matrix (X) and trains a matrix factorization model on that at frovedis server.
+It accepts the training sparse matrix (X) and trains a matrix factorization model on that at frovedis server.

-It starts with initializing the model structures of the size MxF and NxF (where M is the number of users and N is the products in the given rating matrix and F is the given rank) with random values and keeps updating them until maximum iteration count is reached.
+It starts with initializing the model structures of the size MxF and NxF(where M is the number of users and N is the products in the given rating matrix and F is the given rank) with random values and keeps updating them until maximum iteration count is reached.

 For example,

-    # loading sample CRS data file
-    mat = FrovedisCRSMatrix().load("./sample")
+    # creating csr matrix
+    import numpy as np
+    from scipy.sparse import csr_matrix
+    row = np.array([0, 0, 1, 2, 2, 3, 3, 3, 4, 4, 5, 6, 6, 7, 7, 7])
+    col = np.array([0, 4, 0, 2, 3, 0, 1, 6, 0, 4, 0, 2, 3, 0, 1, 6])
+    data = np.array([2.0, 9.0, 1.0, 4.0, 8.0, 2.0, 3.0, 8.9, 2.0, 9.0, 1.0, 4.0, 8.0, 2.0,3.0, 8.9])
+    csr_matrix = csr_matrix((data, (row, col)), shape = (8, 7))

     # fitting input matrix on ALS object
+    from frovedis.mllib.recommendation import ALS
+    als = ALS(rank = 4).fit(csr_matrix)

+When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.

+For example,

+    # Since "mat" is scipy csr sparse matrix, we have created FrovedisCRSMatrix.
+    from frovedis.matrix.crs import FrovedisCRSMatrix
+    crs_mat = FrovedisCRSMatrix(mat)

+    # ALS with pre-constructed frovedis-like inputs
+    from frovedis.mllib.recommendation import ALS
-    als = ALS().fit(mat,rank=4)
+    als = ALS(rank = 4).fit(crs_mat)

 __Return Value__
 It simply returns "self" reference.
-Note that the call will return quickly, right after submitting the fit request at frovedis server side with a unique model ID for the fit request.
-It may be possible that the training is not completed at the frovedis server side even though the client scikit-learn side fit() returns.

 #### predict(ids)
 __Parameters__
-_ids_: A python tuple or list object containing the pairs of user id and product id to predict.
+_**ids**_: A python tuple or list object containing the pairs of user id and product id to predict.

 __Purpose__
-It accepts a list of pair of user ids and product ids (0-based ID) in order to make prediction for their ratings from the trained model at frovedis server.
+It accepts a list of pair of user ids and product ids(0-based ID) in order to make prediction for their ratings from the trained model at frovedis server.

 For example,

     # this will print the predicted ratings for the given list of id pairs
-    print als.predict([(1,1), (0,1), (2,3), (3,1)])
+    als.predict([(1,1),(0,1),(2,3),(3,1)])

+Output:

+    [ 0.00224735  0.00152505  0.99515575  0.99588757]

 __Return Value__
-It returns a numpy array of double (float64) type containing the predicted ratings.
+It returns a numpy array containing the predicted ratings, of float or double(float64) type depending upon the input type.

 #### recommend_users(pid, k)
 __Parameters__
-_pid_: An integer parameter specifying the product ID (0-based) for which to recommend users.
+_**pid**_: An integer parameter specifying the product ID(0-based) for which to recommend users.
-_k_: An integer parameter specifying the number of users to be recommended.
+_**k**_: An integer parameter specifying the number of users to be recommended.

 __Purpose__
 It recommends the best "k" users with highest rating confidence in sorted order for the given product.

-If k > number of rows (number of users in the given matrix when training the model), then it resets the k as "number of rows in the given matrix" in order to recommend all the users with rating confidence values in sorted order.
+If k > number of rows(number of users in the given matrix when training the model), then it resets the k as "number of rows in the given matrix".
+This is done in order to recommend all the users with rating confidence values in descending order.

+For example,

+    # recommend 2 users for second product
+    als.recommend_users(1,2)

+Output:

+    ('uids:', array([7, 3], dtype=int32))
+    ('scores:', array([ 0.99588757,  0.99588757]))

 __Return Value__
-It returns a python list containing the pairs of recommended users and their corresponding rating confidence values in sorted order.
+It returns a python list containing the pairs of recommended users and their corresponding rating confidence values(double(float64)) in descending order.

 #### recommend_products(uid, k)
 __Parameters__
-_uid_: An integer parameter specifying the user ID (0-based) for which to recommend products.
+_**uid**_: An integer parameter specifying the user ID(0-based) for which to recommend products.
-_k_: An integer parameter specifying the number of products to be recommended.
+_**k**_: An integer parameter specifying the number of products to be recommended.

 __Purpose__
 It recommends the best "k" products with highest rating confidence in sorted order for the given user.

-If k > number of columns (number of products in the given matrix when training the model), then it resets the k as "number of columns in the given matrix" in order to recommend all the products with rating confidence values in sorted order.
+If k > number of columns(number of products in the given matrix when training the model), then it resets the k as "number of columns in the given matrix".
+This is done in order to recommend all the products with rating confidence values in descending order.

+For example,

+    # recommend 2 products for second user
+    print als.recommend_products(1,2)

+Output:

+    (' recommend_product  pids:', array([0, 4], dtype=int32))
+    ('scores:', array([ 0.99494576,  0.0030741 ]))[(0, 0.9949457612078868), (4, 0.0030740973144160397)]

 __Return Value__
-It returns a python list containing the pairs of recommended products and their corresponding rating confidence values in sorted order.
+It returns a python list containing the pairs of recommended products and their corresponding rating confidence values(double(float64)) in descending order.

-#### save(filename)
+#### save(fname)
 __Parameters__
-_filename_: A string object containing the name of the file on which the target model is to be saved.
+_**fname**_: A string object containing the name of the file on which the target model is to be saved.

 __Purpose__
-On success, it writes the model information (user-product features etc.) in the specified file as little-endian binary data.
+On success, it writes the model information(user-product features etc.) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

+For example,

+    # saving the model
+    als.save("./out/MyMFModel")

 __Return Value__
 It returns nothing.

-#### load(filename)
+#### load(fname, dtype = None)
 __Parameters__
-_filename_: A string object containing the name of the file having model information to be loaded.
+_**fname**_: A string object containing the name of the file having model information to be loaded.
+_**dtype**_: A data-type is inferred from the input data.
+Currently, expected input data-type is either float or double(float64).
+(Default: None)

 __Purpose__
-It loads the model from the specified file (having little-endian binary data).
+It loads the model from the specified file(having little-endian binary data).

+For example,

+    # loading the same model
+    als.load("./out/MyMFModel")

 __Return Value__
 It simply returns "self" instance.